mitkeng/ProFinity/README.md

 ```
 #
 ### Limitations
 ProFinity currently only supports chemicals containing the following atom types: H, He, B, C, N, O, F, P, S, Cl, Fe, As, Br, I, and Xe.
-The models have been trained on small molecules and metabolites, therefore, it may significantly underperform for sizeable biomolecules.
-Training did not explicitly account for temperature or electric field effect.
+The models have been trained on small molecules and metabolites, therefore, it may significantly underperform when applied to sizeable biomolecules.
+Also, training did not explicitly account for temperature or electric field effect.

 #
 ### Accessibility